-- Retail choice programs have achieved mixed results ranging from failure (CA) to no impact (AZ) to some success (TX). - Natural gas prices are at an all time high significantly increasing the cost of gas-fired generation. - Retail choice has taken a back seat to energy supply and other wholesale issues at the federal level. - Promises of wholesale or retail competition driving down energy prices have been generally unfulfilled thus far. - Retail choice is still alive and continues to evolve. - Must get wholesale markets right prior to implementing retail choice legislation. - Adequate power supply and reserves are crucial. - Increased stability of fuel prices is needed for retail choice programs to function properly. - Better customer response to wholesale price signals is needed. - Development of comprehensive energy legislation has gained significant attention in Congress and the Bush Administration, but passage is uncertain. - FERC is actively involved in developing and addressing the transition to a more competitive wholesale market. - Most observers acknowledge that retail choice initiatives are generally struggling to be successful.
+- Retail choice programs achieved mixed results ranging from failure (CA) to no impact (AZ) to some success (TX). - Natural gas prices are at an all time high significantly increasing the cost of gas-fired generation. - Retail choice has taken a back seat to energy supply and other wholesale issues at the federal level. - Promises of wholesale or retail competition driving down energy prices have been generally unfulfilled. - Retail choice is still alive and continues to evolve. - Must get wholesale markets right prior to implementing retail choice legislation. - Adequate power supply and reserves are crucial. - Increased stability of fuel prices is needed for retail choice programs to function properly. - Better customer response to wholesale price signals is needed. - Enactment of comprehensive energy legislation will have significant impacts on wholesale and retail electricity markets. - FERC is actively involved in developing and addressing the transition to a more competitive wholesale market.